simpletoimplement/runkit7-runkit7/README.md

 Current Build Status
 --------------------

-In 7.0.x and 7.1.x: Roughly 4 failing tests, 93 skipped tests, 91 passing tests.
+In 7.0.x and 7.1.x: 0 failing tests, 4 expected failures (constant manipulation in same file), 61 skipped tests(for disabled property and import), and 95 passing tests.

 Compatability: PHP7.0 and PHP7.1(Partial)
 -----------------------------------------